-When I place myself back in childhood, I remember always being one of the shortest kids in my group of friends and when grown-ups would be guessing my age, they were always on the younger side.
+I can’t remember exactly when I started, but I recall adding “and a half” to my age since I was pretty young.
+Because I was always one of the shortest kids in my group of friends, when grown-ups would try to guess my age, they were always on the young side.

-In my 20’s, as my career was just starting, those halves would still show up from time to time in response to how many years I had been in the work force or how many years I lived in that first apartment, but the halves started losing their importance and fading from vocabulary.
+In my 20’s, as my career was just starting, those halves would still show up from time to time in response to how many years I had been in the work force or how many years I lived in that first apartment.
+But the halves started losing their importance and fading from vocabulary.

 I have no idea whether the halves will be back with a vengeance in the 60’s 70’s, 80’s and beyond.
 Time will tell.
 Maybe it depends on whether we see the glass half-full or half-empty.
 I’m sure that getting to those golden years will be half the fun.